 What was the first show you ever saw?
 Your biggest theatre regret?
 And which production would you choose to watch on a loop for eternity?
 These questions and more make up Seven Stages, the new podcast from The Stage, sponsored by Audible.
-Our seventh episode features actor Paul Chahidi and was released Friday, June 26, 2020.
+Our eight episode features designer Es Devlin and was released on Friday, July 10, 2020.

 Every fortnight, you can join Tim Bano for illuminating, intimate conversations with influential performers and creatives who have lived their lives in theatre.
 The Seven Stages podcast, sponsored by Audible, is available anywhere you find your podcasts, including Apple Podcasts, Spotify and the link below.

-Chahidi’s interview is available to listen to now and follows episodes with playwright Alan Ayckbourn, actor Noma Dumezweni, choreographer Arlene Phillips, former Young Vic artistic director David Lan, Olivier award-winning lighting designer Paule Constable and legendary actor Ian McKellen.
+Devlin’s interview is available to listen to now and follows episodes with actor Paul Chahidi, playwright Alan Ayckbourn, actor Noma Dumezweni, choreographer Arlene Phillips, former Young Vic artistic director David Lan, Olivier award-winning lighting designer Paule Constable and Ian McKellen.